sean1832/Portal/readme.md

 # Portal

-Portal is a Grasshopper plugin designed to enhance Inter-Process Communication (IPC) capabilities.
-It allows Grasshopper to interact with various applications and services, optimizing workflows through efficient data integration across different platforms, including web-based and local network environments.
+Portal is a Grasshopper plugin designed to facilitate Inter-Process Communication (IPC).
+It allows Grasshopper to exchange data with external applications and processes.
+It is generic and can be used with any application that supports one of the communication methods provided by the plugin.

 ## Features
 - **Data Exchange with External Applications**